Lake Tanganyika sardine: Biology

 Lake Tanganyika sardines are omnivorous, feeding mainly on zooplankton and phytoplankton.
 In Lake Kariba studies over time have shown that they opportunistically feed on the most abundant prey at any given time and different samples have shown the main prey to be Bosmina longirostris, Mesocyclops spp and Ceriodaphnia dubia.
 Lake Tanganyika sardines may have caused a decline in the abundance of some larger zooplankton species, e.g. Diaptomus, Ceriodaphnia and Diaphanosoma, which were more abundant in Lake Kariba prior to 1971 but as no stomach contents were sampled then we cannot be certain what caused their decline.
 In Lake Tanganyika prey has been recorded as atyid shrimps, also copepods and prawns but larger fish have been known to prey on the larva of the Lake Tanganyika sprat.
 Other food items include insects, such as chironomids, ephemeroptera, trichoptera and hemiptera and in some Lake Kariba samples these formed 55% of the stomach contents sampled and it is indicated by these samples that these prey items are taken on the surface at night.
 In Lake Kivu cannibalism appears to be common and is suspected in the Lake Kariba population but these may also prey on other fish species, unidentified fish remains have been recorded in Kariba samples and a specimen of the Southern mouth-brooder Pseudocrenilabrus philander has been found in the stomach of 6.4 cm specimen in Lake Kariba.

-Evolutionary History
+Evolutionary history

-Most clupeiforms are marine and Lake Tanganyika was formed by rifting and has never had a connection with sea, the family that the Lake Tanganyika sardine and its relative the Lake Tanganyika Sprat, are members of, the Dorosomatidae are common in southern and western Africa, for example Microthrissa royauxi and Potamothrissa acuitirostris in the Congo Basin.
+Most clupeiforms are marine yet Lake Tanganyika was formed by rifting and has never had a connection with sea.
+The family that the Lake Tanganyika sardine and its relative the Lake Tanganyika sprat, are members of, the Dorosomatidae, are common in southern and western Africa, for example Microthrissa royauxi and Potamothrissa acuitirostris in the Congo Basin.
 Molecular phylogenetic reconstructions indicate that the ancestors of these freshwater dorosomatids colonised West Africa 25–50 million years ago, at the end of a major marine incursion in the region.
 Dorosomatids subsequently speciated in an evolutionary radiation in West Africa, spreading across the continent and colonising Lake Tanganyika during its early formation.
 This shows that while Lake Tanganyika has never been directly connected with the sea, the endemic freshwater clupeiforms of the lake are descended from fish who radiated out of an ancient marine incursion.